eml-eda/oenne/README.md

 2. Follow the instructions inside the README.md of that repository to launch the notebook.

+### Instructions for VSCode

+To run the notebooks in **VSCode**, attach the environment created with venv to the VSCode Runner, by selecting it from the top menu.

 ### Instructions for Kaggle

 To run the notebooks in **Kaggle**, first create an account and associate it with your phone number (required to enable Internet access and GPU usage, max 30h per week).
 Then, create a new Notebook, and select: `File/Import Notebook`.
 Drag and drop the ipynb file that you want to run (starting from `I_SuperNet.ipynb` in the upload window.